peribeir/homeassistant-rademacher/README.md

 # Installation

-## 1. Using HACS
+## 1. Using HACS (now on default repositories)

 > HACS is a community store for integrations, Frontend extensions, etc. It makes installation and maintenance of this component much easier.
 You can find instructions on how to install HACS [here](https://hacs.xyz/).

 Navigate to HACS in you Home Assistants Interface.

-Select "Integrations", then click the options menu on the upper right corner ans select "Custom Repositories".
+Click "Explore & Download Repositories"

-Paste the repo URL: `https://github.com/peribeir/homeassistant-rademacher` and click "Add".
+Search for "Rademacher Homepilot Bridge"

-In the new card that shows up, click "Download".
+Click "Download this Repository with HACS".

 Select the version you wish do download and finally click "Download".